 Microwave Easy Cleaning

-- One method is to fill a bowl with 2 cups of water and a whole lemon, cut into slices.
-Microwave for 2 minutes and then wipe out with paper towels.
+- One method is to fill a bowl with 2 cups of water and a whole lemon.
+Cut the lemon into slices.
+Microwave for 2 minutes, and then wipe out with paper towels.
 Hot water softens food spills and lemon cuts the grease.

-- The second method is to use 1 cup of water with one cup of white vinegar; microwave for 2 minutes and wipe out with a cloth or paper towels and you will have a clean microwave.
+- The second method is to use 1 cup of water with one cup of white vinegar; microwave for 2 minutes, and wipe out with a cloth or paper towels.
+You will have a clean microwave.

 The video below shows you a great way to get the scratches off the stainless steel on your toaster or other stainless steel items in your kitchen.
 Using whitening toothpaste and a soft bristle toothbrush does wonder and your appliance will look brand new.